-With a historic emphasis on pyrite production, lower grade copper and gold mineralisation was not a priority for the former mine operator.
+The N. Mathiatis area comprises two licences that cover the volcanic units along the north-eastern flank of the Troodos Ophiolite Complex incorporating the N. Mathiatis mine.
+Historic reports state that N. Mathiatis mined 2.1Mt of high-grade pyrite ore containing copper at an average grade of 0.20% Cu during the recovery of the mine’s primary target, a massive pyrite body.
+The historic focus of the operation, lower grade copper and gold mineralisation was not a priority for the former mine operator.
 These potential low-grade bulk targets along with strike extensions to mineralisation will be the focus of exploration.

-Mathiatis and the neighbouring S. Mathiatis mine are reported to have produced 26,691 ounces of gold and 154,719 ounces of silver from near-surface mining between 1936 and 1938.
+The region is also well known for the historic mining of precious metals, with the N. Mathiatis and neighbouring S. Mathiatis mine reported to have produced 26,691 ounces of gold and 154,719 ounces of silver from near-surface mining between 1936 and 1938.

-A review of drill intercepts from historic long sections through the Mine reveal substantial low-grade mineralised widths including 2.24% cu over 40m, 1.0% Cu over 70m, 0.47% Cu over 130m, 0.45% Cu over 80m, 0.37% Cu over 70m and, 0.33% cu over 13m.
-These grades have not been validated.
-Caerus will undertake a detailed review of the substantial database to generate 3D models to determine what portion of the original low-grade mineralised envelope remains in the ground and in the neighbouring dumps.
+Caerus will focus on a detailed review of the substantial database to generate 3-D models to determine what portion of the original mineralised envelope remains in the ground and what is in the neighbouring dumps.